teddybear082/UGVR/README.md

 -Allow user to print to log current scene tree (scene_tree_pretty) for use in developing game-specific code

+-Basic in-VR GUI for simple VR options (still testing)

 ## Presently not working / Roadmap:

--Implement VR options menu GUI

--Allow user to remap controls in interface

 -Allow user to modify game (like UEVR) to change camera transform, reparent XR camera to a different game element